Keyboard shortcuts

 FPGA System

-The FPGA should have the following installed:
+The FPGA should have the following installed (If you are not using a Caliptra image):

 • rsync